smonff/perl-article/perl-article-stackoverflow-july6-2022.md

 ## What makes it special?

-Perl is a high-level language.
-It is weakly typed , has synchronous flow, and is an interpreted language.
-Perl 5 is open source and free to contribute to.
+Perl is a high-level, interpreted language.
+It is open source and free to contribute to.

 Perl’s primary strength was in text processing.
 Be it a regex-based approach or otherwise, Perl is excellent for logfile analysis, text manipulation, in-place editing of files, and scouring structured text files for specific field values.

 Perl is very Unix-friendly.
-Perl serves as a wrapper around Unix tools and is fully integrated into OS semantics.
-Other languages don’t attempt this.
+It can serve as a wrapper around Unix tools and is fully integrated into OS semantics.
 As a result, it excels at pipes, file slurping, inter-process communication and other geeky tasks.
-Like C, it can create Unix daemons or server processes that run in the background.
-We can easily invoke a Perl daemon to avoid spending hours working on C and avoid several [security flaws](https://portswigger.net/daily-swig/c-is-least-secure-programming-language-study-claims#:~:text=The%20top%20vulnerabilities%20found%20in,programming%20language%20in%20the%20list.).
+It can create Unix daemons or server processes that run in the background.
+We can easily invoke a Perl daemon to avoid spending hours working on C and reduce [security flaws](https://portswigger.net/daily-swig/c-is-least-secure-programming-language-study-claims#:~:text=The%20top%20vulnerabilities%20found%20in,programming%20language%20in%20the%20list.).

 Like [npm](https://www.npmjs.com/) for Node.js, Perl has a vibrant development community in [CPAN](https://metacpan.org/), with a vast archive of Perl modules.
 You can find a module to do anything you want.
-Most modules are written in purePerl, though some performance intensive modules have an XS component that uses C for performance.
+Most modules are written in pure Perl, though some performance intensive modules have an XS component that uses C for performance.

-Like [npm](https://www.npmjs.com/) for node.js, Perl has a vibrant development community in [CPAN](https://metacpan.org/), with a vast archive of Perl modules.
-You can find a module to do anything you want.

 Through CPAN, you can wrap many databases—SQLite, MySQL, Postgres, and more—in Perl code using database driver (DBD) modules.
 These export the